Skip to main content

 • If you have received treatment for ED before

-Your doctor will ask you to describe the firmness and duration of your morning erections and sexually stimulated ones.
-The doctor will also ask if you have problems with arousal, ejaculation, and orgasm.
+You may be asked to describe the firmness and duration of your morning erections and erections with sexual stimulation.
+The doctor may also ask whether you have problems with arousal, ejaculation, or orgasm.
+If you have a sexual partner, it can sometimes be helpful to attend the consultation together.

 Questionnaires